 A.R.S.
 28-694: Wrong Way Driving and Penalties

 According to the regulation, a person found guilty of driving the wrong way on a controlled access highway will have to pay a fine of 500 dollars.
-Wrong way is defined as movement of the vehicle in a direction opposite to the flow of traffic as defined by signs and road markings.
+The wrong way is defined as the movement of the vehicle in a direction opposite to the flow of traffic as defined by signs and road markings.

 These are the sanctions for people who go the wrong way without committing additional violations.

 Individuals who commit wrong-way driving and who are under the influence will face even more serious consequences.

 Whenever a driver goes the wrong way and they’re under the influence of drugs or alcohol, they’ll be committing an aggravated DUI.
 This is a serious offense because aggravated DUIs result in felony rather than misdemeanor charges.

 Wrong-way driving has been a serious issue throughout Arizona.
 In fact, Arizona has provided additional funding under the FY 2019 budget to add resources for more thorough monitoring of wrong-way driving violations.

 Wrong-way driving is very often linked to some sort of impairment.
 Two out of three wrong-way crashes are caused by impaired drivers, statistics suggest.
 Such a violation can be potentially dangerous, leading to serious injuries and even death.